gayanvoice/android-animations/README.md

 ### Also: Create your Android VPN client in few steps by using Android Studio https://git.io/JeY69

-### Also: Alternative to Google Firebase REmote Config!
+### Also: Alternative to Google Firebase Remote Config!
 Remote config the variables, appearance and the behavior of your app without publishing an app update https://git.io/JeW2o

 ### Are you a Kotlin developer?
 Go and see the Kotlin version of this library https://git.io/JeCRG